 - In the case that you’ve been injured, contact a personal injury attorney.
-An experience personal injury or dui attorney will be able to guide you through the labyrinth of laws, policies, and insurance hurdles that await you.
+An experienced personal injury or DUI attorney will be able to guide you through the labyrinth of laws, policies, and insurance hurdles that await you.
 Having a professional at your side ensures that you receive proper compensation.

 Need the support of a true professional?
 The attorneys at Ankin Law have dedicated their careers to specialization in U.S. and Illinois laws involving personal injury.
 We proudly serve residents from Cook County to Peoria County, Chicago to Joliet, and Oak Park to Oak Lawn.
 Let an experienced team of experts represent your case and recover your losses.